 We add the Sass package as well as Stylelint here, which we use later.

 We will create a global styles file at

 well as changing the syntax to make it more idiomatic Sass, we also import a couple of files:

 We place the fonts in a separate file just to keep the global styles file cleaner.
-However for the
+However, for

-variables, beyond style, placing variables in a separate file makes it easier to import them when
+the variables, beyond style, placing variables in a separate file makes it easier to import them

-we want to use the variables in scoped styles within component files.
-Having a separate variables
+when we want to use the variables in scoped styles within component files.
+Having a separate

-file lets us import just the variables without needing to import the entire global styles files in
+variables file lets us import just the variables without needing to import the entire global

 1 we set the